-Throughout their range, White-tailed Prairie Dogs inhabit xeric sites with mixed stands of shrubs and grasses.
-In Montana they inhabit these habitats dominated by two types of vegetation: areas with Gardener's saltbush (Atriplex gardneri) with lesser amounts of big sage, and areas with small-flowered marsh-elder ( Iva axillaris) and winterfat ( Krascheninnikovia lanata)(Flath and Paulick 1979).
-They live at higher elevations and in meadows with more diverse grass and herb cover than do Black-tailed Prairie Dogs (Wilson and Ruff 1999) and their range in Montana is at higher elevations than other areas across their distribution.
+Atriplex gardneri) with lesser amounts of big sage, and areas with small-flowered marsh-elder ( Iva axillaris) and winterfat ( Krascheninnikovia lanata)(Flath and Paulick 1979).
+They live at higher elevations and in meadows with more diverse grass and herb cover than do black-tailed prairie dogs (Wilson and Ruff 1999) although their range in Montana is at relatively lower elevations than other areas across their distribution (Foresman 2012).

 Ecological Systems Associated with this Species

 Details on Creation and Suggested Uses and Limitations

 How Associations Were Made

 We associated the use and habitat quality (common or occasional) of each of the 82 ecological systems mapped in Montana for